joperopi/myfirstwebsite/README.md

 # myfirstwebsite

 This is my first website.
-It was made in the start of 2019, in the first html class in college.
+It was made in the start of 2019, while I was learning the basics of HTML in college.